 - Drinking coffee causes staining of the teeth and tooth decay

-- Leads to poor appetite, diarrhoea, nausea, and vomiting
+- It leads to poor appetite, diarrhea, nausea, and vomiting

 Short term effects of coffee